Skip to main content

 These instructions are for an Oracle Linux image.
 Other distributions may have different utilities, repositories, and file locations.

-1. Upload the ISO image to the image store.
+1. Upload the ISO image to the image repository.

 2. Create a cloud server from the downloaded image.